euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Recurrent Neural Networks.md

 	- The disadvantage of this approach was the limit set by the size of the window selected
 - **1990**.
 Then simple RNNs or Elman/Jordan Networks were introduced.

-This types of neural networks have a flaw known as the **vanishing gradient** problem, in which contributions of infrma
+This types of neural networks have a flaw known as the **vanishing gradient** problem, in which contributions of information decay geometrically over time.
+Making contributions from more than  8 to 10 steps back was practical

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwMzExNTYxOCwtNzQ3OTI3MDcsMjA4OD
+eyJoaXN0b3J5IjpbLTcxNjExOTAxLC03NDc5MjcwNywyMDg4Nz
-c4NzE4MSwyMDQyNjQ5MTddfQ==
+g3MTgxLDIwNDI2NDkxN119
 -->